SummerSlam (2026)

-The 2026 SummerSlam, also promoted as SummerSlam: Minneapolis, is an upcoming professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It will be the 39th annual SummerSlam and is scheduled to take place as a two-night event on Saturday, August 1, and Sunday, August 2, 2026, at U.S. Bank Stadium in Minneapolis, Minnesota, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-This will be the first WWE stadium event held in Minneapolis and the second SummerSlam overall in the city, after the 1999 event, which took place at Target Center.
+The 2026 SummerSlam, also promoted as SummerSlam: Minnesota, was a two-part professional wrestling premium live event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the 39th annual SummerSlam and took place as a two-night event on Saturday, August 1, and Sunday, August 2, 2026, at U.S. Bank Stadium in Minneapolis, Minnesota, United States.